things-to-do

 Built by the Hammudid dynasty in the 11th century, the Alcazaba's name comes from al-qasbah, which means "citadel."
 Inside, you'll wind through jasmine-scented courtyards, tiled fountains, and Moorish arches.
 My favourite part is the Patio de Armas.

 From here, a steep cobblestone path climbs to the Castillo de Gibralfaro, a 14th-century fortress built to protect the Alcazaba.
-It's a bit of a hike, so I recommend bringing water with you, but the reward is beautiful 360° views from the ramparts stretching from the Montes de Málaga to the Mediterranean Sea.
+It's a bit of a hike, so bring water, but the reward is 360-degree views from the ramparts stretching from the Montes de Málaga to the Mediterranean Sea.
+It's one of the best viewpoints in Málaga.

 Inside, the small museum gives a fascinating look at the castle's military past and the battles fought here during the Reconquista.